Eriwyr/Tetris-Blokus-Puzzle-and-librairy-for-board-game/README.md

 Controls :

 Tetris
-  - Left - right arrows to move piece left to right
+  - Left / right arrows to move the piece left or right
-  - up to rotate
+  - Up to rotate
-  - down to seep up the fall
+  - Down to seep up the fall

-Blockus
+Blokus
   - d / s to choose a piece
   - r to rotate
+  - Directional arrows to move the piece around on the board
-  - enter to place a piece
+  - Enter to place a piece